Darunada/namechangr/CONTRIBUTING.md

 * Can I access something that's not mine, or something I shouldn't have access to?
 * Can I disable something for other people?

 If the answer to either of those two questions are "yes", then you're probably dealing with a security issue.
 Note that even if you answer "no" to both questions, you may still be dealing with a security issue, so if you're unsure, just email me at lea.rae.fairbanks@gmail.com.

 ### Bug Reports

-When filing an issue, make sure to answer these five questions as relavent:
+When filing an issue, make sure to answer these five questions as relevant:

 1. What version of PHP are you using?
 2. What operating system and processor architecture are you using?